 These are not sports headphones and are not designed for physical activity.
 They're bulky and heavy and will easily slip off your ears if you tilt your head too far back.
 On the upside, their tight fit and limited range of motion for their swiveling hinges do keep them in place during casual and critical listening sessions.

-The mid-range is good.
+The mid accuracy is outstanding.
 The response throughout the range is quite even and flat, which is important for producing clear and well-balanced vocals and instruments.
-However, the response is consistently overemphasized by about 3dB.
-This makes the overall sound of these headphones a bit mid-rangy.

 The Audeze LCD 2 Classic have excellent imaging performance.
-Weighted group delay is at 0.08, which is excellent.
-Also, the GD graph also shows that the entire group delay response is below the audibility threshold.
-This results in a tight bass and a transparent treble reproduction.
+The group delay falls below the audibility threshold, resulting in a tight bass and a transparent treble reproduction.
 Additionally, the L/R drivers of our test unit were exceptionally well-matched in frequency, amplitude, and phase response, which results in an accurate placement and localization of objects (voices, instruments, video game effects) in the stereo field.

 The noise isolation of the LCD 2 Classic is poor.
 These headphones have very little isolation and will let in almost all of the noises around you, which is expected and part of their open-back design.
-They don't provide any isolation in the bass and mid ranges and achieve only about 7dB of isolation in the treble range which is quite poor.
+They don't provide any isolation in the bass and mid ranges and achieve a low amount of isolation in the treble range which is quite poor.

 The leakage performance of the LCD 2 Classic is poor.
 This is expected of open-back planar magnetic headphones and part of their design.
-Similar to the Ananda and Sundara, the drivers of LCD2C perform more like bi-directional speakers and leak sound at a high intensity even up to 20KHz.
-The significant portion of their leakage, therefore, is spread between 300Hz and 20KHz, which is a very broad range.
+Similar to the HiFiMan Ananda and HiFMan Sundara 2018, the drivers of LCD2C perform more like bi-directional speakers and leak sound at a high intensity even up to the high-treble.
+The significant portion of their leakage, therefore, is spread between the mid to treble range, which is very broad.
 The overall level of their leakage is quite loud too.
-With the music at 100dB SPL, their leakage at 1 foot away averages at 64dB SPL and peaks at 83dB SPL, which makes their leakage quite loud and sharp.
+At high volumes, they leak a lot of audio, and even if you work in a moderately noisy environment, others around you can hear it.

 These headphones do not have a microphone so the recording quality has not been tested.